Stock Trading UK Guide 2022

 When investing in stocks, you don’t really need to have an understanding of pricing charts.
 After all, you will be investing in the company for a number of months or years, so short-term price movements are somewhat irrelevant.

 However, this isn’t the case when ‘trading’ stocks, as you will be looking to make short-term gains.
 This is especially the case when engaging with day-trading or scalping, as positions are rarely kept open for more than a day.

 With this in mind, it’s crucial that you learn how to read stock trading charts.
 In order to do this, you will need to gain an understanding of technical indicators, as this will help you identify pricing trends.

 Tip 5: Stick With Major Stocks

-Once you begin trading with real-world capital, you are best advised to stick with major blue chip stocks.
+Once you begin trading with real-world capital, you may want to to stick with major blue chip stocks.
 By this, we mean large-cap companies listed on the London Stock Exchange, NYSE, or NASDAQ.

 Penny stocks, on the other hand, will often move by double digits.
 Such large volatility levels are something you’ll want to avoid as a newbie stock trader, so ensure you are selective in the markets you target.

 With so many UK stock trading platforms to choose from, knowing which provider to sign up with can be challenging.
-With that in mind, below you still find a selection of the best stock trading platforms of 2020.
+With that in mind, below you still find a selection of the popular stock trading platforms of 2022.

 If you're here reading this beginner's guide, then it is likely that you have little to no experience of trading stocks online.
 If this is the case, we would suggest checking out eToro as your go-to stock trading platform.
 Crucially, the online broker is super-easy to use and perfectly suited for first-time investors.
 It takes just minutes to get an account set up.
 And you can easily deposit funds with a UK debit/credit card, e-wallet, or bank account.